Why Alberta Irrigation Matters

 Reservoirs are a key part of the irrigation distribution system.
 They create resilience to drought and flood conditions by capturing water during high river flow and storing it for use.
 Water stored in reservoirs can also be released back into the system to protect aquatic life in rivers.
 Eleven reservoirs supporting irrigation districts are owned and operated by Alberta Environment and Parks, and 41 off-stream reservoirs are owned and operated by Irrigation Districts throughout the region.
 Onstream reservoirs help Alberta meet water apportionment commitments to the downstream provinces of Saskatchewan and Manitoba.
 Irrigation storage reservoirs also support fish and waterfowl habitat, in addition to providing recreation opportunities.
 Reservoirs can even allow hydroelectric power generation in some cases.

 Unfortunately, some water is lost from reservoirs to evaporation.
 Water is also lost to evaporation and seepage from irrigation canals.
-Investment in technological improvements and rehabilitation activities helps reduce water lost and increase irrigation efficiency.
+Investment in technological improvements and rehabilitation activities helps reduce water loss and increase irrigation efficiency.

 Current infrastructure and irrigation expansion projects